SENERGY-Platform/client-connector-hub/README.md

 Client-connectors and the local client-connector-hub repository can be automatically updated with the provided `updater.sh` script.
 The script will run in the background and periodically check if new client-connector versions are available or if the client-connector-hub repository needs to be updated.
 If the client-connector-hub repository has been updated the script will restart for changes to take effect.
 New client-connector versions will be downloaded and if a client-connector is currently running it will be redeployed.

 To install the updater execute `./updater.sh install` with root privileges.

+If desired users can control how often the script will check for updates via the environment variable: `CC_HUB_UPDATER_DELAY`

 Troubleshoot